Apozsgai97/pdf-streamer/README.md

 **Text Highlighting:** Users will be able to highlight selected text from the PDF and save their highlights for later reference.

 ## Tech Stack
-- **Frontend:**
+  - Angular
-  - Next.js
+  - Typescript
-  - React
+  - HTML
-  - Tailwind CSS
+  - CSS
-  - PostgreSQL
+  - PDF.js
-  - Drizzle
+  - Angular Material
-  - Docker (for database containerization)

 ## Technical Concepts
 **Angular Framework:** Built using Angular for a reactive and modular frontend.